Tricks to Open Offline Exchange Database in Outlook & Live Exchange

 The following tutorial illustrates clients with all possible solutions on how to open offline Exchange database in Outlook & Live Exchange server.
 When talking about opening and viewing Exchange database files in an offline mode then, it is quite difficult to perform the same.
 Therefore, in this blog, users are going to encounter solutions for reading Offline EDB database file either in Microsoft Outlook or Live Exchange environment.

 An Exchange EDB file comprises of the entire Exchange server data, which is categorized into two parts i.e., Private and Public.
-Earlier versions of the MS Exchange server comprises of only two database files: priv.edb and pub.edb but, with change in time and need of the today’s generation newer versions of the server comprises an STM file along with these two.
+Earlier versions of the MS Exchange server comprises of only two database files: priv.edb and pub.edb but, with change in time and need of the today’s generation newer versions of the server comprise an STM file along with these two.
 However, a condition might occur where one needs to open offline Exchange EDB file without the Exchange server platform.
 Therefore, in further section, we are going to discuss the same.

 What Makes EDB Database File Inaccessible?